 Locks the pattern to the brushdab.

 Allows you to affect the mix of the Source color with Sensors.
 It will work with Plain Color and Gradient as source.
-If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
+If Plain Color is selected as source, it will mix between the currently selected foreground and background color.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 - Flow map

 The above example uses a Krita painted flowmap in the 3D program Blender.
 A brush was set toand .
 The gradient in question contained the 360° for normal map colors.
 Flow maps are used in several Shaders, such as brushed metal, hair and certain river-shaders.

 Exactly the same as using Mix, but only available for the Color Smudge Brush.with